Our support networks in the UK

 Through our Enablement Project, we’ve worked on improving how we support our disabled colleagues.
 One of the innovations generated from the project is The Enablement Passport, a tool that explores the day of an Accenture employee to help identify what support our people need to thrive.

 Our research shows that nearly nine in ten people are affected by mental health issues, much higher than the commonly cited figure of one in four.
-As part of our well-being initiatives, our team created the Mental Health Allies programme—training 2,400 of our people, or 22% of our UK workforce, to be “go to” resources for support.
+As part of our well-being initiatives, our team created the Mental Health Allies programme—training 2,670 of our people, or 26% of our U.K. workforce, to be “go to” resources for support.

 Accent on Enablement network members support our people with a disability to perform at their best

 Of U.K. workforce trained as Mental Health Allies

 “A key factor in my joining Accenture was the Mental Health Allies programme and that people were openly talking about mental health.”

 As part of our ambition to be the most inclusive organisation in the world, we created the LGBTQ+ Allies programme.

 We have 3,996 LGBTQ+ Allies.
 The programme offers tools and resources to create a workplace where employees can perform at their full potential.
 Accenture mentors a number of FTSE 250 companies to help them grow their own networks.

 Accenture regularly presents at LGBTQ+ conferences in the U.K. and Europe, promoting the value that diversity brings to business and coaching managers on how to lead diverse teams.
 We encourage our people to bring their personality, humanity and sensitivity to everything we do.
 We believe to be your best you need the freedom to be your authentic self.